Education Learning Outcomes

 Science with Secondary Education Student Learning Outcomes (National Science Teachers Association):

 Effective teachers of science understand and articulate the knowledge and practices of contemporary science.
-They interrelate and interpret important concepts, ideas, and applications in their fields of licensure.
+They interrelate and interpret important concepts, ideas and applications in their fields of licensure.
+Students will:

 - Understand the central concepts of the supporting disciplines and the supporting role of science-specific technology.